brklntmhwk/leptos-practice/README.md

 [PostgreSQL Tutorial](https://www.postgresqltutorial.com/) thankfully demonstrates how to get along with PostgreSQL by giving you a great example of real world database: Rental DVD shop.

-This project uses the example database in combination with Rust (mainly SeaORM(SQLx) and Axum) inside a Docker container.
+This project uses the example database in combination with Rust (mainly Leptos, SeaORM(SQLx), and Axum) inside a Docker container.
 You can get hands-on experience in PostgreSQL, and by extension, handling database relations quickly thanks to the out-of-the-box Docker container.

 ## Prerequisites